-Sessional hiring practices are governed by Part 7: Conditions of Appointment for Sessional Faculty Members.
+Sessional hiring practices are governed by Part 7: Conditions of Appointment for Sessional Lecturers.
 Sessional hiring happens in three stages according to the sessionals’ employment status at the University.
 There are three types of status: Continuing, Non-Continuing and Initial Appointment.

 Continuing sessionals are long serving employees who have earned the right to a specific course entitlement and credit load.
 Non-Continuing sessionals are existing employees who have yet to achieve continuing status.
 These members have the right to reappointment to 1 course per academic year (July 1st to June 30th).
 There is no ongoing right to specific courses.
 Members in their initial or first appointment are new sessionals at UBC.
 If they are successful in their first assignment and are re-appointed they will earn the right of reappointment as non-continuing sessionals.

-The process by which courses are distributed to Sessional Faculty members is:
+The process by which courses are distributed to sessional lecturer is as follows:

 - Your Department Head then reviews the remaining courses and designates a pool of courses to be offered to non-continuing and new sessionals.

 - The courses in the “Sessional Pool” are then distributed to non-continuing sessionals such that each member is assigned to teach at least one course.
-Article 6, Part 7: Conditions of Appointment for Sessional Faculty Members sets out the criteria by which these assignments are made.
+Article 6, Part 7: Conditions of Appointment for Sessional Lecturers sets out the criteria by which these assignments are made.

-Departments must advertise the requirements and procedures for hiring, most of which are governed by the rules of Part 7: Conditions of Appointment for Sessional Faculty Members.
+Departments must advertise the requirements and procedures for hiring, most of which are governed by the rules of Part 7: Conditions of Appointment for Sessional Lecturers.
 Positions are generally for four or eight months, and may be either part-time or full-time.

 Appointments generally begin on the first day of class each September and January and run for 4 months, ending at the end of the exam-month (December or April).
 Summer-teaching appointments are also available in many departments.
 These are typically compressed courses which run for 4 to 6 weeks between May and the beginning of August.